• Skip to primary navigation

 Why This Recipe Works?

-• These baked meatballs in tomato sauce are perfect for weeknight supper and can be prepared beforehand.
+• These baked Turkish meatballs in tomato sauce are perfect for weeknight supper and can be prepared beforehand.

 • The leftovers are perfect for a packed lunch and taste even better the day after.